 We will cover the following in class.
 But you could work with this a little on your own to see how you do.
 The important principle is that the heart valves open and close due to pressure differences.
 When the pressure is greater on the upstream side of a valve, the valve leaflets open.
 When the pressure is higher on the downstream side of the valve, the valve leaflets close.

 To the right are tracing of the pressures that determine the opening and closing of the valves on the left side of the heart.
+The mitral valve lies between the left atrium and the left ventricle.
+The aortic valve lies between the left ventricle and the aorta.
 The right side would be similar, except the pressures are 1/7 as large.

 The top graph shows the pressures that determine the opening of the left atrioventricular valve:

 The bottom graph shows the pressures that determine the opening of the aortic valve:

 The vertical line indicates when an action potential travels over the ventricles, triggering their contraction.

 On these graphs, identify when the left atrioventricular valve opens and closes and when the aortic valve opens and closes.
 When is the first heart sound and when is the second heart sound?